GXNNR/SVFI-Pipeline/README.md

 For more details, see the complete guides in Spanish and English included in the project.

 ## Troubleshooting

+Problem: The panel opens but nothing happens when I click "Render and Process".
+Solution: You skipped the folder permissions step.
+See [Folder Permissions](#-folder-permissions-required) above and run the `icacls` command as Administrator.

 Problem: The panel says "Template Clips RIFE not found".
 Solution: Create the template in After Effects or change the name in SVFI_Panel.jsx.